Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Companies (Indian Accounting Standards) Rules, 2015, as amended, (“Ind AS”) and other accounting principles generally

-accepted in India, of the state of affairs of the Company as at 31st March, 2024, and its loss and total comprehensive loss,
+accepted in India, of the state of affairs of the Company as at 31st March, 2025, and its profit and total comprehensive

-changes in equity and its cashflows for the year ended on that date.
+income, changes in equity and its cash flows for the year ended on that date.

 Basis for Opinion